Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 - USAGE: generating_OGID.sh [orders.txt] [allgenenames.txt]
 sh script/generating_OGID.sh arb_input/orders.txt input_files/allgenenames.txt > arb_input/OGID.txt
 ```
 This script generates OGID based on the order of genes in "allgenenames.txt" file and shapes the gene IDs into "dataset#_geneID" as well as ordering it matched to the order file.

+**Result files:**
 The output `arb_input/OGID.txt` is an input file of the Arboretum.

 ---